roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  For his part, Ben was anxious to get on with the date.
 Cori's show had him worked up and ready to go.
 It was now almost 5 and informed the Irregulars and his staff that he and Cori were leaving a bit early.
 Of course, no one complained a bit.

  Cori came out and twirled around, showing off her outfit to everyone, then waved goodbye as Ben took her by the arm and led her out the door.
-Report_Story #1